SINGLE-TENANT NET LEASE – EXPLANATION OF A NET LEASE

 We are pioneering a revolutionary means of obtaining the cash flow and stability of high quality commercial real estate combined with the liquidity and security of Blockchain technology.

-But you don’t have to take our word for it, learn more about the world’s first single tenant net lease security token and see how you can get in on the action!
+But you don’t have to take our word for it, learn more about the world’s first single tenant net lease security token and see how you can get in on the action today!

-Michael J. Flight is a founding principal of Concordia Realty Corporation in 1990 and more recently CEO of Liberty Real Estate Fund LLC, the World’s First Net Lease Security Token FundTM, joining 30 plus years of institutional real estate investment experience with blockchain technology to deliver very stable, diversified, tax efficient returns combined with liquidity, security and transparency.
-The LIBERTY-RE token is a net leased property fund curated to create a conservative, safe haven portfolio of long term, Single-Tenant Net-Leased properties designed for geographic diversification, tenant credit diversification and industry diversification.
+Liberty Real Estate Fund LLC is The World’s First Single-Tenant Net-Lease Security Token FundTM, joining 30 plus years of institutional real estate investment experience with blockchain technology to deliver very stable, diversified, tax efficient returns combined with liquidity, security and transparency.